kristinashirk/digital-tech/_posts/2019-09-02-git and GitHub.md

 ## Make and commit changes to your repository
 1. Open files in Atom
-	a. **File > Open Folder**, then navigate to "Template_Website" on your desktop.
+	a. **File > Add Project Folder**, then navigate to "Template_Website" on your desktop.

     b.
 Select **OK**.

+    c.
+Select **Add this window and discard state**.

+    d.
+Close all windows that Atom automatically opened at startup.
+    **NOTE**: You can open different files in your project folder into separate tabs by double clicking the file name in the **Project** side bar.
     **NOTE**: Atom does not wrap text by default, so you will notice your code running out of frame.
 To turn on text wrapping, **View > Toggle Soft Wrap**.

 2. Replace the `Page title goes Here` text in line 9 with your own page title.

-3. Save your changes.

-4. Replace the `Section 1` text in line 20 with your own section title.
+3. Replace the `Section 1` text in line 20 with your own section title.

-5. Save your changes.
+4. Save your changes.

-6. Commit the file changes to GitHub with GitHub Desktop.
+5. Commit the file changes to GitHub with GitHub Desktop.
 	**NOTE**: GitHub Desktop will indicate "1 changed file," and highlight the code changes in red.

     a.
 Enter a brief change summary in the **Summary** field.